 Kathy’s recipe uses 4 pounds of beef bones (marrow and/or knuckles) to make the broth along with charred pieces of ginger and onion, spices, and seasoning and then topped with raw beef slices and beef meatballs and herbs.

-I went to a conventional supermarket to buy a beef soup bone.
-A whole beef bone with knuckles and marrow from that store was way too pricey and didn’t have enough flavor, possibly because the bones did not have any meat on them at all.
+My local grocery store had a whole beef bone with knuckles and marrow and was very expensive.
+What’s worse was that the broth didn’t have much flavor, possibly because the bones did not have any meat on them at all.

-Many years ago I asked friend about how to improve the flavor of homemade beef pho and she told me that her family uses a powdered beef pho seasoning mix to add more flavor to the soup, which makes sense.
-They do taste great and I recently confirmed that Quoc Viet makes nut-free seasoning powder (affiliate).
+But I wasn’t sure and asked a friend about how to improve the flavor of homemade beef pho.
+She told me that her family uses a powdered beef pho seasoning mix to add more flavor to the soup, which makes sense.
+They do taste great and I recently confirmed that Quoc Viet makes nut-free seasoning powder but I still wanted to figure out where to buy beef and beef bones for the soup.

-However, I want to figure out how to make beef pho soup that is full of protein, collagen, and becomes jelly-like when refrigerated.
-I decided to buy some bony cuts of beef with tasty meat on them like oxtail and hind shank with bone.
+I want to make authentic pho soup that is full of protein, collagen, and becomes jelly-like when refrigerated.
+We love pho with bony cuts of beef with tasty meat on them such as oxtail and hind shank with bone.
 We really liked eating the yummy pieces of bone marrow from the hind shank and we like eating the pieces of cooked beef along with the flavorful broth.

 Beef Pho Preparation Steps